 Student's safety is of utmost importance to Eastern Michigan University.
 A University weather-related closing does not automatically mean a student does not report to their facility.
 Students should attempt to contact their facility/preceptor first and then their instructor for direction.
-If a "weather emergency day" occurs, (i.e., the facility is closed or it is unsafe to travel to the supervised practice experience site) the SPE hours must be rescheduled and completed prior to the end of the semester.
+If a "weather emergency day" occurs, (i.e., SPE site is closed or it is unsafe to travel there) the SPE hours must be rescheduled and completed prior to the end of the semester.
 These hours will be at the discretion of the facility/preceptor and can be completed on the weekend or at the beginning or end of the regular scheduled day if necessary.